 ISAD Members are able to post their own peer-reviewed publications and notices on the Society website, find out about the latest research and communicate with other professionals in an online message forum within a secure members area.

-Directors of ISAD are President Prof Sidney Kennedy, Immediate past President Dr Roger Pinder, Treasurer Prof Allan Young and Company Secretary Dr Sagar Parikh with Prof Chris Thompson, Prof Cornelius Katona, Prof Jan Scott and Prof Anthony Cleare.
+Directors of ISAD are President Prof Allan Young, Immediate past President Prof Sidney Kennedy, Treasurer Prof Anthony Cleare and Company Secretary Prof Sagar Parikh with Dr Roger Pinder, Prof Chris Thompson, Prof Cornelius Katona, Prof Jan Scott, Prof Henricus Ruhe and Prof Mohammad Alsuwaidan.